 Originally from Long Island’s Suffolk County, R.A. was raised by his father, a Vietnam veteran whose exposure to Agent Orange left two of R.A.’s siblings with severe disabilities.
 After building a reputation as one of the most talented unsigned MCs on the scene, he sparked a bidding war between several major labels.
 R.A. eventually signed to Jive Records, but his outspoken defiance and reckless behavior spelled the end of that deal and left him banned from venues, labels, and recording studios.
 The Rugged Man re-emerged in the late 90s, pioneering the indie rap hustle by pressing up against his own 12” singles and contributing to compilations from the celebrated Rawkus Records.

-About 4 hours ago from R.A. the Rugged Man's Twitter via Twitter for iPhone
+About 34 minutes ago from R.A. the Rugged Man's Twitter via Twitter Web App

-About 7 hours ago from R.A. the Rugged Man's Twitter via Twitter Web App
+Yesterday from R.A. the Rugged Man's Twitter via Twitter for iPhone

-About 7 hours ago from R.A. the Rugged Man's Twitter via Twitter for iPhone
+Yesterday from R.A. the Rugged Man's Twitter via Twitter Web App

 He earned his first Gold record for his work on the WWE Aggression album, and his music was featured on the hit video game Tony Hawk’s Underground, which sold millions of copies.
 R.A. then unleashed his seminal independent album Die, Rugged Man, Die, along with the critically acclaimed compilation Legendary Classics.
 The latter included show-stealing collaborations and many of the storied tracks that fueled his rise, including the Jedi Mind Tricks song “Uncommon Valor”, on which the Rugged Man delivers what is widely recognized as one of the greatest verses in rap history.
 By the time his last album Legends Never Die debuted at #1 on the Billboard Heatseekers Chart, R.A. was thoroughly established as an independent hip-hop icon, playing sold-out shows across the world and drawing widespread praise for his undeniable contributions to the culture.